curveball/next-a12n/README.md

 ### Environment variables

-To get started quickly, run `node ./bin/a12n-server` from the `a12n-server` directory.
+1. Run `node ./bin/a12n-server` from the `a12n-server` directory.

 This will configure the server to use a sqlite database, which is fine for dev environments, but not intended for production use.

-After the server is started, head over to `http://localhost:8531/`, which will prompt you to create an admin user.
+2. After the server is started, head over to `http://localhost:8531/`, which will prompt you to create an admin user.

 If you for whatever reason lock yourself out or forget your admin password, you can start over by deleting the `a12nserver.sqlite` file.